TaifMohamedAmine/Arabic-Morphological-Analysis-model/README.md

-# Projet-Nlp (work in progress)
+# Arabic root extraction tool (nlp) (work in progress)

-Analyseur morphologique de langue arabe
+The corpus used for training can be dowloaded from: https://sourceforge.net/projects/kalimat/files/kalimat/Morphological_Analysis_Corpus/

-le .rar de corpus utilisé peut être téléchargé de : https://sourceforge.net/projects/kalimat/files/kalimat/Morphological_Analysis_Corpus/
+This project uses an encoder decoder sequence to sequence model in order to extract the root from a given word